peterhinch/micropython-samples/astronomy/README.md

 source.
 I have not spotted any restrictions on use in the book.
 I am not a lawyer; I have no idea of the legal status of code based on sourcecode in a published work.

+#### moonphase.py

+This was derived from unrestricted public sources and is released under the MIT licence.

 ## 1.3 Installation